Skip to main content

 Takeaway

-Make a point of discussing your unconscious biases as a team.
+Make a point of discussing your implicit bias in the workplace with your team.
 Building trust and encouraging honesty can help departments run more smoothly.
 When hiring, broaden your scope by looking for candidates who will be culture adds, not just culture fits.

 If you want to keep learning about unconscious biases, I recommend watching these two TED talks, which I found to be very helpful while I was writing this piece: